Korean, Edit

 Function 3.
 Apical hook

-○ Present in dicot plants, protects apical meristem tissue until emerging from soil
+○ Present in dicot plants, and protects apical meristem tissue until emerging from soil

 ○ 1st.
 Phytochrome acts as a light receptor